hse-project/hse-project.github.io/v2/docs/res/benchmarking.md

 The system running the HSE application should meet the specified [requirements](../gs/sysreqs.md).
 In particular:

-* Configure huge pages as documented
+* Configure huge pages and other virtual memory tuning parameters as documented
 * Balance storage devices across NUMA nodes when applicable